-With the implementation of new R-value testing standards, the Ether Light XT has a cozy 4.2 R-Value to 3.5, which puts it right in the middle of the pack in terms of warmth.
+With the implementation of new R-value testing standards, the Ether Light has been downgraded from a 4.2 R-Value to 3.5, which puts it right in the middle of the pack in terms of warmth.
 If paired with an extra piece of foam insulation, you can stretch this model from early spring to late fall and stay comfortably insulated from the cold ground.

-Slightly warmer than the average lightweight sleeping pad, Sea to Summit has added extra insulation to its women's model (the men's has a 3.2 R-value).
+Sea to Summit has added extra insulation to its women's model (the men's has a 3.2 R-value).
 They use "Thermolite," which is a high loft fiberfill material, which seems to pack down very small but has excellent insulating qualities.
 We wonder if these pads should be stored uncompressed so as to not permanently compress this insulation's loft.
-The Ether Light is only .3 R-value warmer than the NeoAir XLite, but not as warm as the luxurious REI AirRail Plus, which has an R-value of 5.2 - the warmest we tested.

-For a light-weight backpacking pad, we are pleasantly surprised by how comfortable this product is and awarded it our Top Pick for comfort because of that.
+For a lightweight backpacking pad, we are pleasantly surprised by how comfortable this product is and awarded it our Top Pick for comfort because of that.
 Its ample four-inch thickness kept us elevated well off the ground, but we also didn't feel like we were on a boat.
 The Ether Lite has different chambers than other air pads that feel more stable and not like you're going to roll off of it.

-The Ether Light XT is reasonably durable as far as we can tell and slightly more durable than the NeoAir's delicate 30 Denier materials.
+The Ether Light XT is reasonably durable as far as we can tell.
 Sea to Summit's valves also appear to be durable, as they're plugs you can pull out or push in, with no twisting required.
 We appreciate that all Sea to Summit models come with repair patches for punctures and an extra piece for the one-way valve in case you lose it.

-The Ether Light falls behind the NeoAir in this metric, weighing 15 ounces.
+The Ether Light falls behind in this metric, weighing 15 ounces.
 It's not the lightest product of the bunch, but also far from the heaviest.

 Still a small package compared to most, the Ether is not the smallest of the bunch.

-Because this sleeping pad has substantial insulation compared to ones with the smallest packed size like the Big Agnes Q Core SLX and NeoAir, it doesn't pack down quite as small.
+Because this sleeping pad has substantial insulation compared to ones with the smallest packed size, it doesn't pack down quite as small.

 You can reduce bulk (as well as weight) by leaving the included stuff sack at home.

 Sea to Summit's products are high quality, and they also come at a high price.
-The most expensive product in this review, the $190 price tag made us pause.
+The most expensive product in this review, the Ether's hefty price tag gave us pause.
 If you're feeling like treating yourself, the Ether is a decent value because of all the reasons we've outlined above.
-If you're looking for something geared more towards car camping or short backpacking trips, we'd recommend checking out our Best Buy Award the REI AirRail Plus Women's.
-The NeoAir also retails for $30 less.
+If you're looking for something geared more towards car camping or short backpacking trips, we'd recommend checking out our Best Buy Award winner or other top-scoring models that ring in for less.